0x9u/blackboxbackend/whats left.md

 - Add machine learning

 # Currently doing
+- **!!CRITICAL!!** Something is causing high cpu usage when websockets are running
+    - possibly for loop?
 - implement websocket pool for better efficency - done
     - gather websockets associated with a guild - done (Needs more testing)
 - Restructure the token to use sql database instead of ram - done